-- the carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, agreements receivable and accounts payable and accrued liabilities approximate their fair values based on the short term maturities of these financial instruments. - fair values of general debt and the interest rate swaps are estimated by discounting the future cash flows associated with the debt at market interest rates (Level 3). - fair value of the conversion features on the REIT's convertible debentures are estimated based upon unobservable inputs, including volatility and credit spread (Level 3). - fair value of REIT units are estimated based on the closing trading price of the REIT's trust units (Level 1).
+• the carrying amounts of cash and cash equivalents, restricted cash, accounts receivable, agreements receivable and accounts payable and accrued liabilities approximate their fair values based on the short term maturities of these financial instruments.

+- fair value of convertible debenture is estimated based on the closing trading price of the REIT's debentures (Level 2). - fair values of general debt and the interest rate swaps are estimated by discounting the future cash flows associated with the instrument at market interest rates (Level 3). - fair value of the conversion features on the REIT's convertible debentures are estimated based upon unobservable inputs, including volatility and credit spread (Level 3). - fair value of REIT units are estimated based on the closing trading price of the REIT's trust units (Level 1).

-In addition, Melcor carries its investment properties at fair value, as detailed in note 3f, which is determined based on the valuation methods of direct income capitalization or discounted future cash flows (Level 3).
+In addition, Melcor carries its investment properties and asset held for sale at fair value, as detailed in note 3f, which is determined based on the valuation methods of direct income capitalization or discounted future cash flows (Level 3).